Statistical Query Lower Bounds for Tensor PCA: Poisson Random Tensors

-which proves the proposition for $k=2$. \paragraph{Induction Hypothesis: } We assume the claim of the proposition holds for Poisson tensors of order $k-1$. \paragraph{Induction Step: } We now prove the proposition for Tensors of order $k$.
+\paragraph{Induction Hypothesis:} We assume the claim of the proposition holds for Poisson tensors of order $k-1$.

+\paragraph{Induction Step:} We now prove the proposition for Tensors of order $k$.
 Since we plan to appeal to the induction hypothesis, we define a $k-1$ order tensor $\tilde{\bm{ C}}$ by summing over mode $k$ of $\bm C$:

 We note that, Hence by the induction hypothesis, we have,

 We now just need to characterize the distribution of We first study its distribution conditioned on a larger $\sigma$-algebra: $\Tsum{\bm C}{k} | \bm \tilde{\bm C}$.
 Observe that,